This article has been adapted from Lisa Densmore Ballard’s original blog – Hiking with Dogs: A Guide to Bringing Your Best Friend on the Trail.

 - Hold the dog-to-human ratio at 1:1.
 If dogs outnumber people, it can be difficult to quickly control your dogs.

 - Limit the total number of dogs in your hiking group to two, regardless of the number of humans.
-Three or more dogs hiking together become a pack of dogs, which can be intimidating to other hikers and increases the impact to the environment.
+Three or more dogs hiking together become a pack of dogs, which can be intimidating to other hikers and increases the impact on the environment.

 - Give dog-less hikers the right of way.
 When you meet others on the trail, put your dog on a leash, step out of the way, and command your dog to sit until the other hikers have passed.